ilbers/isar/doc/user_manual.md

  - `SRCREV` - Source code revision to fetch.
 Please check the BitBake user manual for supported download formats.

 The last line in the example above adds recipe to the Isar work chain.

+### Compilation of sources missing the debian/-directory

+The `debian` directory contains meta information on how to build a package from source.
+This is roughly speaking "configure", "compile", "install" all described in a Debian-specific way.
+Isar expects your sources to contain the `debian` folder and the above steps need to be described in it, not in a task in a recipe.

+So once you have sources you always need to combine them with a `debian` folder before Isar can build a package for you.
+You might be able to find a debianization for a component on the internet, i.e. Ubuntu does package an open source component while Debian does not.
+Your recipe could download the `debian` folder from Ubuntu and the sources from the open source project.

+You can write it yourself, which can be pretty easy but requires a bit of studying. <https://www.debian.org/doc/debian-policy/index.html>

+Isar does actually contain a helper that aims to "debianize" sources for your.
+If your package uses a build-system that Debian knows and follows the well known "configure", "compile", "install" scheme that debianization might just fit your needs without reading Debian manuals.
+If it does not fully fit your needs, it probably gives you a good starting point for your manual tuning.

+The shell function `deb_debianize` creates a `debian` folder.
+But it will not overwrite files that already are in WORKDIR.
+So you can either just call it to fully generate the `debian` folder.
+Or you combine it with pre-existing parts.

+Have a look at meta-isar/recipes-app/samefile/samefile_2.14.bb and meta/classes/debianize.bbclass for an example and the implementation.

 ### Packages without source